-There has never been any doubt in a golfers mind and hearts that St.Andrews Links Old Course is the ‘Home of Golf’ The course sits on many golfers bucket list in pole position and from first-hand experience, there really is nothing quite as special as experiencing teeing off in front of the R&A.
+There has never been any doubt in a golfers mind and hearts that St.Andrews Old Course in Fife is the ‘Home of Golf’ The course sits on many golfers bucket list in pole position and from the first-hand experience, there really is nothing quite as special as experiencing teeing off in front of the R&A.

-What is so marvelous about the home of golf is that it really is open to all.
-It is public land that is unrivaled and although the ballet is the easiest and cost-effective way to play the Old Course, Anybody can play the four courses that sit parallel to each other.
+What is so marvellous about the golfing at St Andrew’s is that it really is open to all.
+It is public land that is unrivalled, and although the ballot is the easiest and cost-effective way to play the Old Course, Anybody can play the four courses that sit parallel to each other.
 The experience is surreal.

-Never has the Old Course ranked outside the top 10 in world golf and the reason is simple.
-The Old Course is the spiritual home of golf designed by mother nature, The most famous links in the world and the oldest golf course in the world.
+Never has the Old Course ranked outside the top 10 in world golf, and the reason is simple.
+The Old Course is the spiritual home of golf designed by mother nature, The most famous links in the world, and the world’s oldest golf course.

 The Course is designed by mother nature and of course, was updated in the late 1800s by Tom Morris, But the layout of St.Andrews is ultimately dedicated to the lie of the land and plays just how nature intended it to.